jackmaden/philosophybreak/src/pages/articles/existence-precedes-essence-what-sartre-really-meant/index.md

 While the existentialists present diverse answers to the question of how we should live with radical freedom, the unifying theme of their recommendations is _authenticity:_ to freely do what is valuable not according to external sources or pressures, but according _to you._

 Inauthenticity — or ‘bad faith’, as Sartre calls it — is when we let our own existential freedom be inhibited through complacency or conformity, when we let other things or people dictate value or define us, when we fix ourselves to static roles or identities rather than recognize ourselves as ever-becoming _beings_.
+(For more here, see my explainer on [Sartre’s famous discussion of the waiter and bad faith](/articles/sartre-waiter-bad-faith-and-the-harms-of-inauthenticity/).)

 If there were an existential imperative for self-governance, it would be this: never deny your own freedom.
 (Or, indeed, that of others).
 Life is endlessly unfolding, and so is your being.